clojure-emacs/cider/README.md

 <kbd>C-c M-:</kbd>) will use the current lexical context (local variables) while
 the debugger is active.

-### Managing multiple sessions
+### Managing multiple connections

-You can connect to multiple nREPL servers using <kbd>M-x cider-jack-in</kbd> multiple times.
-To close the current nREPL connection, use <kbd>M-x cider-quit</kbd>.
+You can connect to multiple nREPL servers using <kbd>M-x cider-jack-in</kbd> (or `cider-connect`) multiple times.
+To close the current nREPL connection, use
+<kbd>M-x cider-quit</kbd>.

 CIDER maintains a list of nREPL connections and a single 'default' connection.
-When you execute CIDER commands in a Clojure editing buffer such as to compile a namespace, these commands are executed against the default connection.
+When you execute CIDER commands in a Clojure editing buffer such as to compile a namespace, these commands are executed against a specific connection.
+This is controlled by the variable `cider-request-dispatch` - when it's set to `'dynamic` (the default), CIDER will try to infer which connection to use from the current project and currently visited file; when `'static` dispatch is used all requests will always be routed to the default connection (this was the default behavior in CIDER before 0.10).

-You can display the default nREPL connection using <kbd>C-c M-d</kbd>
+You can display the current nREPL connection using <kbd>C-c M-d</kbd>
 and rotate the default connection using <kbd>C-c M-r</kbd>.
 Another option for setting the default connection is to execute the command
 <kbd>M-x cider-make-connection-default</kbd> in the appropriate